macarthur-lab/igv_utils/README.rst

 :code:`~/.igv_plotter`

-and add a line specifying the full path of :code:`igv.jar` which is inside your IGV install dir.
+and add a line specifying the full path of :code:`igv.jar` which is inside your IGV install dir and (optionally) the genome.

 :code:`igv-jar-path=<path of igv.jar>`

+:code:`genome=hg19`

+An alternative to creating this config file is to provide the path on the command line using --igv-jar-path

 Run IGV plotter
 ~~~~~~~~~~~~~~~